Herbert Peterson, MD

 Dr. Peterson's major research interests are at the interface of clinical medicine and public health and have focused on reproductive health.
 His focus in this regard has been assuring that policies, programs and practices in reproductive health are based on the best available science - and implemented successfully and sustainably - with an emphasis on the value of interdisciplinary approaches, including implementation science.

-Principal Investigator, Family Planning National Training Center for Service Delivery
+Co-Principal Investigator, Family Planning National Training Center for Service Delivery

 2015-present Member, Board of Directors, Global Implementation Initiative

-2015-present Member, Evidence for Contraception Options and HIV Outcomes Study (ECHO) Data Safety and Monitoring Board (DSMB), World Health Organization, Department of Reproductive Health and Research (RHR)
+2015-2019 Member, Evidence for Contraception Options and HIV Outcomes Study (ECHO) Data Safety and Monitoring Board (DSMB), World Health Organization, Department of Reproductive Health and Research (RHR)

 2011-present Chair, Global Operations Advisory Group, American College of Obstetricians and Gynecologists